 Charming islets and islands

 Nha Trang is known as an island paradise.
-It is a mistake to travel to Nha Trang without visiting the beautiful islets here.
+It is a mistake to visit Nha Trang without seeing the beautiful islets here.
 The simplest way to admire the islets in Nha Trang is to join a day tour.
-The tour will combine entertainment on 3-4 islets with seafood, making this option suitable for those traveling to Nha Trang independently.
+The tour will combine entertainment on 3-4 islets with seafood, making it suitable for independent travelers to Nha Trang.
 If you only want to go to 1-2 favorite islets, there is still a private boat service to take you to the islet.

 Hon Mun (Mun islet)

-For those who believe in “virtual living”, Hon Tam Resort is also a place for you to freely relax with the beautiful scenery of one of the most luxurious resorts in Nha Trang.
-In addition, fun tours on Tam Islet include an attractive lunch featuring many of the freshest local specialties.
+For those who believe in “virtual living”, Hon Tam Resort is also a place to relax freely, with the beautiful scenery of one of Nha Trang’s most luxurious resorts.
+In addition, fun tours on Hon Tam include an attractive lunch featuring many of the freshest local specialties.

 Mieu Islet